How small businesses can benefit from AI

 AI can streamline your processes and workflows by completing structured, repetitive tasks for your business.

 Common examples include data entry, generating and analyzing reports, bookkeeping, and even email replies.
-There are a variety of AI applications for small business that can receive specific instructions and integrate with your analytics dashboards, accounting software, and email accounts to complete repetitive tasks at scheduled intervals or whenever the AI models receive new information.
+A variety of AI applications for small business can receive specific instructions and integrate with your analytics dashboards, accounting software, and email accounts to complete repetitive tasks at scheduled intervals or whenever the AI models receive new information.

 2. Where can you free up employee time?